UDT-ITF/website/source/presentation/index.md

 Additional features of the Web Annotation data model _MAY_ also be used, such as selecting a segment of the TextFrame or content resource, or embedding the comment or transcription within the Annotation.
 The use of these advanced features sometimes results in situations where the `target` is not a content resource, but instead a SpecificResource, a Choice, or other non-content object.
 Implementations should check the `type` of the resource and not assume that it is always content to be rendered.

+> Can this be deleted?
+I take it we hope that eventually an ITF equivalent will exist, but it currently doesn't.
+Or perhaps we replace it with a statement saying that additional Selector classes may be defined by users later on, or something along those lines.
 The IIIF community has defined [additional Selector classes][registry-selectors] for use with SpecificResources, especially for cases when it is not possible to use the official FragmentSelector.
 See the additional documentation for details.

 {% include api/code_header.html %}